Compliance

 Compliance within our Group:

-It is the objective of Mitsubishi Power Europe to conduct all business relations in an ethical and professional manner.
+It is the objective of Mitsubishi Power EMEA to conduct all business relations in an ethical and professional manner.
 This includes compliance with legal and internal regulations, avoiding conflicts of interest and protecting the company's assets and reputation.
 The company always takes into account customs, traditions and social values of the countries where it does business.
 Misconduct and workarounds are not in the interest of the company and will not be tolerated.

 Code of Conduct: